 Other than the big three, Oklahoma City’s bench scored 11 points and did little to help the starters.
 Terrance Ferguson, filling in for Roberson, added only three points.

 Saturday’s game against Charlotte becomes more important with each loss dating back to the Phoenix disaster.
 The Thunder currently sit at seventh in the Western Conference.
 They will need to get back on track quick.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!